push-based/deprecation-manager/README.md

 # Setup Target Repository

 1. git clone <gitHubUrl> [TARGET_LOCAL_FOLDER]
 2. Run `npm run crawl` to search for deprecations.
+This creates a `output.json` in the output folder.
+3. Run `npm run prefill` to pre-fill data for migration timeline. .
+This creates a `filled-output.json` in the output folder.